Mental Health Counseling, M.A.

 Applicants should also possess a minimum of 15 credits in psychology courses with at least one course in each of the following areas:

-• general or introductory psychology
+• General or introductory psychology

-• abnormal psychology or psychopathology
+• Abnormal psychology or psychological disorders or psychopathology

-• psychology statistics (addressing the specific uses of statistics in psychology research; not general statistics in a math, business, or other department)
+• Psychology statistics (addressing the specific uses of statistics in psychology research; not general statistics in a math, business, or other department)

 Related internship, work experience, or participation in personal counseling or psychotherapy are not required but are considered highly desirable.
 Most accepted applicants have such experience(s).